-Voice biometrics is the process of identifying a user by analyzing characteristics of his / her speech.
+Voice biometrics is the process of identifying a user by analyzing the characteristics of his/her speech.
 The great promise of this technology is that it can replace the need for typed passwords which would be a great relief for consumers stressed out from remembering more and more passwords.
 It would also provide an advantage to call center managers by reducing the amount of time it takes to authenticate callers at the beginning of a call.

-Let’s start with straightening out some of the confusion around terminology.
+Let’s start by straightening out some of the confusion around terminology.

-First, the more accurate term for “Voice Biomietrics” is “Speaker Recognition” (see this Wikipedia entry), but that doesn’t sound as impressive, so it’s less popular.
+First, the more accurate term for “Voice Biometrics” is “Speaker Recognition” (see this Wikipedia entry), but that doesn’t sound as impressive, so it’s less popular.

 Another term that is sometimes used is “voice password,” but that’s problematic because it leads people to believe that they will be saying their password out loud, and that makes people worry about being overheard (hence the industry is trying to move away from that term).

 The truth is that a voice biometrics system does ask you to say a word or phrase out loud, but the security isn’t in the phrase itself, it’s in the way your voice sounds when you say it.
 If the same phrase was repeated by someone else, they wouldn’t gain access (at least in theory).

 One of the biggest inefficiencies in the call center process is authenticating the user.
 A recent survey found that 83% of calls to enterprise contact centers required some sort of caller verification first.
 That same survey reported that 85% of callers felt dissatisfaction with the automated systems for handling that authentication.
 There are significant gains to be had in both cost reduction and caller satisfaction.

 3. On-device processing is the key